All elections have been postponed.

 This statement was added by Catherine Rowett, their team, or by a Democracy Club volunteer, based on information published by the candidate elsewhere.

-Catherine Joanna Rowett MEP is a British Member of the European Parliament representing the Green Party of England and Wales, and academic.
+Catherine Joanna Rowett is a British former Member of the European Parliament representing the Green Party of England and Wales, and academic.
 She is Professor of Philosophy at the University of East Anglia.
 She is known in particular for her work on Greek Philosophy, especially the Pre-Socratic philosophers.
-She has been a Green Party Member of the European Parliament (MEP) for the East of England since 2019.Read more on Wikipedia
+She was a Green Party Member of the European Parliament (MEP) for the East of England from 2019 until 31 January 2020, when the United Kingdom left the European Union.Read more on Wikipedia

 You can meet candidates and question them at local hustings.
 Here are hustings where Catherine Rowett may be appearing.